tinwatchman/2d-array-rotation/README.md

 #### transpose(arr)

-Flips the given array's values over its diagonal, equivalent to rotating it by 90 degrees clockwise.
+Flips the given array's values over its diagonal, equivalent to rotating it 90 degrees clockwise.

 ```javascript
 let i = [